 - Your attorney will also likely investigate the driver of the truck, the background of the trucking company, what kind of cargo the truck was carrying, how it was loaded on the truck and who loaded it, and at what facility it was loaded.
 Any of these could be factors in your crash.

 - In order to determine your losses, your attorney also has to collect your medical bills, lost wages, medical evidence documenting the extent of your injuries, pain and suffering, property loss, and other related losses.

 Negotiations with an insurance company take time.
 If the people responsible for your injuries refuse to accept responsibility, or their insurance company lowballs a settlement offer, you may need to proceed to trial.
 Sometimes, however, a better settlement offer can be reached just because we have already prepared for this potential outcome.

 Our South Carolina truck injury attorneys work to make your case move as efficiently and quickly as possible.
 However, we hold your best interests above all else and will never rush to settle a claim for less than it is worth.
-Talk to the truck crash lawyers at McGowan, Hood & Felder, LLC today.
+Talk to the truck crash lawyers at McGowan, Hood, Felder & Phillips, LLC today.
 Call us at 803-327-7800 or complete our contact form.